balena-io/balena-cli/doc/cli.markdown

 #### -a, --application APPLICATION

+DEPRECATED alias for -f, --fleet

+#### -f, --fleet FLEET

-comma-separated list (no spaces) of application names or org/name slugs
+comma-separated list (no spaces) of fleet names or org/name slugs

 #### -t, --duration DURATION